-In the early morning hours, in a half-awake state, I realized someone playfully was trying to lightly tug down the covers.
-I just grabbed the covers and rolled over, not realizing it was a paranormal occurrence.
+In the early morning hours, in a half-awake state, I realized someone was playfully trying to lightly tug down the covers.
+I grabbed them and rolled over, not realizing it was a paranormal occurrence.

-Background: (On this road cross country trip of 2006, Tom would turn down the air conditioning before we went to be at night during our stay in places because we would be too cold otherwise.
-On several occasions during the early morning hours, I would have the other problem of being too hot and stir a little.)
+Background: (On this road cross country trip of 2006, Tom would turn down the air conditioning before we went to bed at night because we would be too cold otherwise.
+On several occasions in the early morning, I would have the other problem of being too hot and stir a little.)